mcelroyian/mcelroyian/README.md

 ### Greetings 👋

 Hello, I'm Ian McElroy.
-I'm a full stack developer who loves working with smart people write software that solves problems.
+I'm a full stack developer who loves working with smart people to write software that solves human problems.

 - 🔭 I’m currently preparing for technical interviews.
 That means lots of leetcode and study
 - 💬 Ask me about my favorite stack (React.js and Java Spring with Postgres).
 No fancy Acronym though...